 A Few Last Words

 If your cat loves milk, and you want to be able to give them milk without the nasty physical side effects, some lactose-free milk substitutes are available for your cat!
-These substitutes resemble cat’s milk closely, and are healthier than cow’s milk.
+These substitutes resemble cat’s milk closely and are healthier than cow’s milk.

 Products such as Cat-Sip® and CatSure have been developed for the milk lover in your cat, and these products reduce the ill side effects.
-CatSure is for older cats who like milk, and it includes necessary amino acids.
+CatSure is for older cats who like milk, and it includes the necessary amino acids.
 You can find these products online or in your favorite pet stores.

 "In ancient times cats were worshipped as gods; they have not forgotten this."